Accredited Professionals Scheme

 Introducing rigorous standards of professional practice in planning and development

-Any decision-maker in the planning system who is involved in assessing development applications can now apply online to become an accredited professional under the new Accredited Professionals Scheme.
+Any decision-maker in the planning system who is involved in assessing development applications can apply online to become accredited under the new scheme.

 Building professionals practicing in Land Not Within a Council Areas require accreditation